Tyrrrz/Ressy/Readme.md

 portableExecutable.RemoveManifest();
 ```

-To add or overwrite an application manifest, call the `SetManifest(...)` extension method:
+To add or overwrite a manifest resource, call the `SetManifest(...)` extension method:

 ```csharp
 using Ressy;